 The emergency service provider stations in the vicinity of the Facility include the Southern Cayuga Instant Aid (SCIA), the Scipio Volunteer Fire Department, the Long Hill Fire Company, and the Poplar Ridge Fire Company.
-The Safety Response Plan (Appendix 6-A) includes maps that provide the locations of these emergency service providers and Appendix 16-F identifies potential routes that emergency service providers may take to the Facility and to the nearest emergency facilities identified in the Safety Response Plan (Appendix 6-B).
-The routes identified by the Applicant consider site accessibility and distance; however, emergency service providers are familiar with the area and will ultimately select routes based on real-time conditions, including traffic, road conditions, and other factors.
+The Safety Response Plan (Appendix 6-A) includes maps that provide the locations of these emergency service providers.

 The Applicant has commenced consultations with emergency service providers to minimize potential impacts to emergency service routes throughout the construction process.
-On March 13, 2024, the Applicant delivered hardcopies of the Safety Response Plan (Appendix 6-A) and Site Security Plan (Appendix 6-B) to local first responders requesting review of the plans and for any comments or guestions.
+On March 13, 2024, the Applicant delivered hardcopies of the Safety Response Plan (Appendix 6-A) and Site Security Plan (Appendix 6-B) to local first responders requesting review of the plans and for any comments or questions.
 In addition to the letters, the Applicant hosted a meeting on April 23, 2024 with the local emergency service representatives, including attendees from the SCIA, Long Hill Fire Company, Poplar Ridge Fire Company, and Cayuga County Office of Emergency Management to review the draft Safety Response and Site Security Plans.
 Feedback from the local emergency responders was considered when the Applicant completed relevant edits to the Safety Response Plan (Appendix 6-A) and Site Security Plan (Appendix 6-B).
 Following the meeting, the Applicant provided a summary via email of what was discussed to all the responders, including those that were unable to attend the meeting (see Appendix 2-B).
 The Applicant also requested additional feedback from local emergency responders if they had any before the plans are finalized for the Article VIII Application submittal.
 If any transportation issues are identified by any of these emergency service providers during continued consultation efforts, those will be addressed and the Safety Response Plan and Site Security Plan will be updated accordingly, as needed.
 Local emergency service providers will be notified in advance of any road closures.
 Therefore, it is anticipated that there will be minimal to no impacts to local emergency service routes.
 Figure 1 of Appendix 6-A provides a map of the emergency service provider locations, as well as public roads that may be used to access the site in the case of an emergency.